edean11/3Datajs/README.md

 - dblClickFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to run any custom function upon the dblClick event. (note: the node argument for this function is slightly different than the above.
 Console.log the result to find its structure)

+- customGeometryFunction = Used only if geometryType = 'Custom'.
+Must return a custom geometry using standard THREEJS format

 - renderSizeWidth,renderSizeHeight = sets the width and height of the rendered scene, only used if a renderTarget was defined

-- nodeSize = this is the default node size if a node size function returns undefined for any node
+- nodeSize = this is the default node size if a node size function returns undefined for any node.
+This should be a single number if the geometry is set to 'Sphere', an array of three numbers[width,height,depth] if set to 'Box', ignored if set to 'Custom'

 - nodeWidthSegments,nodeHeightSegments = this determines the resolution for each spherical node.
 The higher the number, the higher the resolution **these properties have a significant effect on latency.
 Unless high resolutions are required stay in the 8-64 range